emuskardin/taysir_competition_mbt/README.md

 ## TAYSIR Competition - Black-box testing oriented approach

-This reposatory contains all data required to reproduce models extracted from RNNs and transformers during TAYSIR competition.
+This repository contains all data required to reproduce models extracted from RNNs and transformers during TAYSIR competition.
 All models were submitted under username `EdiMuskardin`.

 This work is joint collaboration between Edi Muskardin and Martin Tappler.

 ## Track 1 - Binary Classification

-TODO add description

 ### Result Summary